 Before using it raw or cooked, it’s key to peel it thoroughly.
 Beneath the thick, hard skin of the bulb is another fibrous layer, which should also be peeled away.
 Peel until you reach the light layer of crisp flesh.

-Also, try one of our latest mouthwatering, vegetable-centric recipes: healthy and super-satisfying Curried Cauliflower Soup that includes kohlrabi!
+Also, try a mouthwatering, vegetable-centric dish: healthy and super-satisfying Curried Cauliflower Soup that includes kohlrabi!

-If you know that you have a food allergy to another cruciferous vegetable or have issues with cruciferous vegetables in general, then check with your doctor before consuming kohlrabi.
+If you know that you have a food allergy or sensitivity to another cruciferous veggie, then check with your doctor before consuming kohlrabi.

 An allergy to this vegetable is not common, so most likely it shouldn’t cause any negative side effects.